-(a) Developable Areas.
+- (a) Developable Areas.
 On hillside parcels, defined as parcels with an average slope exceeding 10%, buildings shall be located on portions of the site where the slope does not exceed 30%.
-In such instances, the maximum height of understory blank walls shall be eight (8) feet, as illustrated in the Alameda County Residential Design Guidelines and Standards.

-- (b) Minimizing Bulk.
+In such instances, the maximum height of understory blank walls should be consistent with provisions of the Alameda County Residential Design Guidelines and Standards. - (b) Minimizing Bulk.
 Tall downhill facades shall be avoided by stepping structures with the natural terrain or cutting into the hillside to reduce the effective visual bulk.
-Graduated heights and/or varied setbacks, as well as architectural elements shall be encouraged to reduce the scale of the buildings. - (c) Ridgelines.
-Construction on ridgelines shall be prohibited. - (d) Constrained Sites.
-Construction on slopes greater than 30% is prohibited.
-A Variance may be considered in the event no suitable alternative exists.
-In such instances, construction methods and designs which are least impactful to the natural environment and surrounding properties shall be required. - (e) Retaining Walls.
+Graduated heights and/or varied setbacks, as well as architectural elements shall be encouraged to reduce the scale of the buildings. - (c) Constrained Sites.
+Natural and man-made slopes of 30% gradient or greater should not be developed or altered.
+Exceptions may be granted for road construction if it is the only feasible access to a site, modifications of minor terrain features, and custom designed homes and lots that otherwise conform to the intent of these policies.

+See also Section 6.4.1(b) on Ridgelines.

+(d) Retaining Walls.
 Retaining walls on hillside sites shall comply with the Alameda County Residential Design Guidelines and Standards.